mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Positions the file pointer at the record with the specified relative record number (RRN) in the file that the FileAdapter is working with.

+#### Remarks
+The SeekRRN method is used to position the file pointer at the record with the specified relative record number (RRN) in the file that the FileAdapter is working with.
+It calls the SeekRRN method of the FileData object of the FileAdapter, passing the provided SeekMode and RRN.
+The SeekRRN method of the FileData object positions the file pointer at the record with the specified RRN in the file.
+This method does not read the record; it only positions the file pointer.
+To read the record after calling this method, you can use the ReadRandomRRN or ReadSequential methods.

 ```cs
 void SeekRRN(SeekMode mode, long RRN)
 ```